#Alarmed! 18th Century Social Media

 In a time of candlelight and horse drawn carriages, there were many sophisticated communications networks in place.
 Taverns like Buckman Tavern in Lexington played an important role, providing places for people to discover and share information.

-Located on the second floor of the tavern and open with a regular admission ticket seven days a week, the exhibit contains nearly a dozen interactive activities.
-The exhibit team of Susan Bennett, Rick Byer, Stacey Fraser, and Lauren Kennedy hopes that visitors engage with the exhibit in both analog and digital ways.
+The exhibit is located on the second floor of the tavern and open with a regular admission ticket seven days a week.
+It contains nearly a dozen interactive activities and provides paths for visitors engage in both analog and digital ways.
+The exhibit team was composed of Susan Bennett, Rick Byer, Stacey Fraser, and Lauren Kennedy.

 Mass Humanities sponsored a consulting scholar, J. L. Bell, who is a savvy social media user in his own right.
 He writes the blog Boston1775.com and is active on Twitter, which made him an excellent fit for #Alarmed!
 The Massachusetts Society of the Cincinnati provided additional funding for the exhibit.

 Local Boy Scout Pierce Warburton, member of troop #160, earned his Eagle Scout badge by building a replica colonial bar for #Alarmed!
-David Bogdan, Chris Kauffman, the Lexington Minute Men, the Historical Society of Pennsylvania, and The Printing Office of Edes + Gill at Old North Church provided exhibit materials, photo opportunities, documents, and printed materials.
+David Bogdan, Chris Kauffman, the Lexington Minute Men, and the Historical Society of Pennsylvania provided exhibit materials, photo opportunities, documents, and printed materials.